marta-opalinska/Tactico/README.md

 /*
     Custom Pulse Width Mudulation that specifies
-    duration in miliseconds (in this example 100ms and 50ms) and status (1 = true = ON or 0 = false = OFF)
+    duration in milliseconds (in this example 100ms and 50ms) and status (1 = true = ON or 0 = false = OFF)
 */
 std::vector<ModulationPWM> modulationPWM_1 = {